Particular/NServiceBus.Bootstrap.WindowsService/README.md

 Self hosting NServiceBus
 ====================

 So NServiceBus comes with a very functional host exe that abstracts much of the hosting complexity.
-Its many features include installation, uninstallation and configuring the windows service.
+Its many features include installation, un-installation and configuring the windows service.
 It provides these features though a reasonable amount of custom code and the use of some powerful libraries like TopShelf.
 Since the NServiceBus Host is a general solution with dependencies there are some drawback associated with using it

 ## Nuget